benkhant/ehr-project/README.md

 * Clinical reasoning for reconciliation decisions
 * Human-readable summaries for data quality findings

-I chose OpenAI because it provides strong structured reasoning capabilities, integrates easily with a Python backend, and produces concise, clinically interpretable outputs when guided with structured prompts.
+I chose OpenAI because it provides strong structured reasoning capabilities, integrates easily with a Python backend, and produces clear, human-readable explanations when guided with structured prompts.

 ---